-The obligations of a co signor is the single most common misunderstanding about the law I see.
+The liability of a co signer is the single most common misunderstanding about the law that I see.

-Put bluntly, a co signor is just as liable for the debt as the primary borrower.
+Put bluntly, a co-signer is just as liable for the debt as the primary borrower.

 Co sign someone else’s debt and you put yourself in the creditor’s cross hairs.

-There is no ranking of the legal obligation: the co signer is equally liable for the debt.
+There is no ranking of the legal obligation: the co-signer liability is just the same as the borrowers.
 And the creditor doesn’t have to try to collect against the other party before looking to you to pay.

 Why a cosigner is needed